GuiMillares/calculo-imc/README.md

-# calculo-imc
+# javascript-exercises
-This repository is about a site that calculates the person's BMI.
+This repository is about the exercises done in the JavaScript and TypeScript course.